-The mission of the Chaplain Corps Commands (CCC) is to act as a central coordinating spiritual service to all reservists and their families, community needs, establish and maintain collaborative working relationships with others community volunteers, provide direct support services during emergencies and disasters.
+The mission of the Chaplain Services Command (CSC) is to act as a central coordinating spiritual service to all reservists and their families, community needs, establish and maintain collaborative working relationships with others community volunteers, provide direct support services during emergencies and disasters.

 Chaplains are expected to serve the spiritual and emotional needs of others.
 Chaplains perform wedding, ceremonies, administer communion, deliver spiritual messages, offer prayer at meetings, and provide regular spiritual counseling.